microsoft/ApplicationInsights-LocalForwarder/docs/readme.md

 //!!!
 TODO include self-contained options that require no .NET Core installation

 ### Self-hosting
-Local Forwarder is also distributed as a .NET Standard NuGet package, allowing you to host it inside of your own .NET application.
+Local Forwarder is also distributed as a .NET Standard NuGet package, allowing you to host it inside your own .NET application.

 //!!!
 TODO include details for downloading NuGet